FuelLabs/fuel-merkle/docs/test-specs/sparse_merkle_tree_tests.md

 ```
 ---

-### Test Update With Empty Performs Delete
+### Test Update With Empty Data Performs Delete

 **Description**:

 Tests the root after performing one update call with arbitrary data followed by a second update call on the same key with empty data.
 Updating a key with empty data is equivalent to calling delete.
 By deleting the only key, we have an empty tree and expect to arrive at the default root.
+The resulting input set is described by `S = {0} - {0} = {Ø}`.
 This test expects a root signature identical to that produced by [Test Empty Root](#test-empty-root).

 *NOTE: This test is currently a WIP and subject to change due to a discrepancy in the SMT specification.
 See https://github.com/celestiaorg/smt/issues/67.*